shivam5/gpu_hash_join/README.md

 ```
 ./setup.sh
 ```
-Or follow the steps manally if some step gives error
+Or follow the steps manually if some step gives error

 # How to run